Film director and foodie Michael Winner really seems one of life’s losers now that his finances have unravelled after his death.

 His debts may still be greater because he also had mortgages against his seven-bedroom mansion in West London’s select Holland Park.

-The trouble is the property was valued at £60 million at the peak of the property bubble, but is now expected to be worth nearer £20 million.
+The trouble is that the property was valued at £60 million at the peak of the property bubble but is now expected to be worth £20 million.

 Winner’s gross net worth – before paying loans and bills – is estimated at almost £17 million, but that plunges to a net amount of around £4.75 million when the bills are paid, and then tumbles to £2.85 million after inheritance tax of £1.9 million is paid at a rate of 40%.

 Besides the London mansion and Caribbean extravagance, Winner also invested heavily in classic cars and regularly chartered helicopters for trips out of London.